-24. Beijing Treaty on Audiovisual Performances (2012) (Not yet in force.
-30 eligible accessions/ratifications needed for entry into force).
+24. Beijing Treaty on Audiovisual Performances (2012)

 II.
-Constitutional Reform
+CONSTITUTIONAL REFORM

-25. At the request of the Program and Budget Committee (PBC) in the framework of the discussion on governance issues, the Secretariat made a presentation on the constitutional reform process at the twenty-sixth session of the PBC, held from July 10 to July 14, 2017 (see document WO/PBC/26/8).
+25. At the request of the Program and Budget Committee (PBC) in the framework of the discussion on governance issues, the Secretariat made a presentation on the constitutional reform process at the twenty-sixth session of the PBC, held from July 10 to 14, 2017 (see document WO/PBC/26/8).

-Following that presentation and at the request of the PBC, the Secretariat reported back to the twenty-eighth session of the PBC on the status of the implementation of the 1999 and 2003 amendments (see document WO/PBC/28/12), and will do so again to its thirtieth session, in September 2019.
+Following that presentation and at the request of the PBC, the Secretariat reported back to the twenty-eighth, as well as thirtieth, session of the PBC on the status of the implementation of the 1999 and 2003 amendments (see documents WO/PBC/28/12 and WO/PBC/30/13 Rev.).